 On February 26th, 1926, the Sunday Idaho Statesman published the following report by E.S.
 Crawford describing the origin of the name Appendicitis Mountain, now Appendicitis Hill.
 Bannon’s extensive surveying contributions to Idaho Surveying are discussed on Pages 14 and 15 of the book.

 Appendicitis Case – Responsible for Mountain’s Name

-“What is now known as Appendicitis mountain forms part of the east canyon wail of Antelope valley, and is one or AnteIope’s beauty spots.
-It is steep and rugged, and rises almost from the creek bed.
-From the top or this mountain toward the east Moore and Arco can be seen.
+“What is now known as Appendicitis Mountain forms part of the East Canyon Wall of Antelope Valley, and is one or Antelope’s beauty spots.
+It is steep and rugged and rises almost from the creek bed.
+From the top of this mountain looking eastward, Moore and Arco can be seen.”

-“During the summer and fall of the same year T. M. ‘Bannon, a geographic surveyor from Washington, D.C… and his helper, Mr. Tucker, from New Jersey; George Adams of Challis, Idaho. and another man, from Colorado. who acted as cook for the party, came through, making maps and prints of the airline distances between these mountains.
+“During the Summer and Fall of the same year, T. M. Bannon (a geographic surveyor from Washington, D.C.) and his helper, Mr. Tucker (from New Jersey), George Adams (of Challis, Idaho) and another man from Colorado (who acted as cook for the party), came through, making maps and prints of the airline distances between these mountains.

 Stricken With Appendicitis

-“Although lung trouble set in after the operation and Mr. Bannon had to spend a great deal of time in Ashville, N. C, he ﬂnally recovered from that and died from some minor ailment in either 1918 or 1919.
+“Although lung trouble set in after the operation and Mr. Bannon had to spend a great deal of time in Ashville, North Carolina, he finally recovered from that and died from some minor ailment in either 1918 or 1919.
 In one of his letters to Mr. Crawford, he told of naming this mountain and having it put on record in Washington, D.C. as Appendicitis Mountain.”